 For the noodles, you can choose to use egg noodles or regular flour noodles like I did.
 Just remember to drain and rinse in cold water to prevent it from continuing to cook.

 The cooking process of this dish goes very quickly so make sure you have all of your items prepared and ready to be added when it is time.
 Just like when you are stir-frying in a wok, you want to have all of your mise en place.
+Steam the clams in the sake and black bean sauce, add the noodles and watercress and finish with a little butter and oyster sauce.

 I loved the flavors of this dish!
 The freshness of the clams contrasted the savoriness of the broth while the bitterness of the watercress balanced the saltiness of the overall meal.
 The addition of the one Thai chile also made it slightly spicy, just the right amount so your lips are slightly tingly.
 I made the full recipe for 2 people and we were stuffed and happy afterward.
 A definite recipe keeper!